 Portfolio advice

-We know that it can be stressful trying to put a portfolio together on your own, so we aim to make the experience as easy for you as we can for you.
+We know that it can be stressful trying to put a portfolio together on your own, so we aim to make the experience as easy for you as we can.
 You don’t need to spend a long time making the perfect work, as we can assess your potential from your work in progress.

 Our portfolio top tips